From seeing Split Rock Lighthouse State Park to swimming in Lake Superior, here are 8 of the most beautiful places to

 In reality there are 11,842 lakes, but that doesn’t quite roll off the tongue in the same way.
-No matter how you put it, there are so many lakes and islands here making for some very secluded places to visit in Minnesota.
+No matter how you put it, there are so many lakes and islands here making for some very scenic places in Minnesota.

 While I was travelling around here all I could see was green forests and bright blue water.
 In fact, it looked more like Finland than the United States.
 That’s why they also call the area Finlandia, after Finland.

 Basically, it’s very different to the rest of the States!
 You’re starting to get the picture now, aren’t you?